 Hello and welcome.
 My name is Nikki Ngo.
-I am a devoted mother of two, lifelong learner, and survivor of complex trauma/PTSD.
+I am a neurodiverse mother of two, survivor of complex trauma/PTSD, and lifelong learner.
 Throughout my journey of healing, I became increasingly intrigued with the importance of mind-body connection in mental health and how this can often be lost following trauma.
 Supporting a healthy connection between mind and body is an integral part of my work.

 I provide nutrition education and counseling using a non-diet approach.
 Although my services do not focus on strict meal plans or weight loss counseling, I do provide support with therapeutic eating patterns and identifying and correcting nutritional deficiencies.
 Treating the body as a whole while seeking the root source of health concerns is very important to heal more efficiently.

 As a trauma-informed practitioner, I understand that while our bodies may have been the seat of painful experiences, it is also the place where we begin the process of healing.